atlassian-labs/figma-for-jira/README.md

 - **Installing dependencies**

-  - Run `yarn install` (recommended) or `npm install` for installing all the dependencies for this app.
+  - Run `npm ci` to install all the dependencies for this app.

 - **Configuration**

   - We are using [ngrok](https://ngrok.com/docs/getting-started) for tunnelling.
 You'll need to create an ngrok account to get access to the auth token.
-  - Open your .env file and fill in _all the missing fields_
+  - Create an `.env` file (based on `.env.example`) and fill in _all the missing fields_

 - **Running the sandbox**

-  - Run `yarn start:sandbox` to bring up a Postgres for the app in Docker
+  - Run `npm run start:sandbox` to bring up a Postgres for the app in Docker

 - **Starting the tunnel**

-  - Run `yarn start:tunnel` to create an ngrok tunnel
+  - Run `npm run start:tunnel` to create an ngrok tunnel

 > **Note:** _If you are using a free version of ngrok, please open the tunneled URL first.
 This needs to be done to bypass the ngrok browser warning.
 Just visit your ngrok tunnel URL in a browser and click on the Visit button._

+- **Generating Prisma client**

+  - Run `npm run db:generate` to generate Prisma client and database model.

 - **Running the app**

-  - Run `yarn start` to begin running the app in development mode
+  - Run `npm start` to begin running the app in development mode

 ## Installing the App

-To install the app, first ensure both the ngrok tunnel and the app are running, and you've filled out the required values in the your `.env` file.
-Then run `yarn installApp`.
+To install the app, first ensure both the ngrok tunnel and the app are running, and you've filled out the required values in your `.env` file.
+Then run `npm run jira:installApp`.
 The app will be installed to the Jira instance specified by the `ATLASSIAN_URL` environment variable.

 If you want to install the app in multiple Jira instances, please do it manually.
 Go to your Jira instances and do